 A1C measures the amount of hemoglobin in the blood that has glucose attached to it.
-Hemoglobin is a protein found inside red blood cells that carry oxygen to the body.
+Hemoglobin is a protein found inside red blood cells that carries oxygen to the body.
 Hemoglobin cells are constantly dying and regenerating, but they have a lifespan of approximately three months.

-The reason that the test is effective is the lifespan of the hemoglobin cells.
-Let’s say your blood glucose was high last week or last month, but is normal now.
+The test is effective because of the lifespan of the hemoglobin cells.
+Let’s say your blood glucose was high last week or last month, but it’s normal now.
 Your hemoglobin will carry a “record” of last week’s high blood glucose in the form of more A1C in your blood.
 The glucose that was attached to the hemoglobin during the past three months will still be recorded by the test, as the cells live approximately three months.

 However, accuracy has been improved by the National Glycohemoglobin Standardization Program.
 Manufacturers of A1C tests now have to prove that their tests are consistent with those used in a major diabetes study.
 Even more recently, accurate home test kits have become available for purchase.

 Accuracy is relative, however, when it comes to A1C or even blood glucose tests.
 The A1C test result can be up to half a percent higher or lower than the actual percentage.
 That means if your A1C is 6, it might indicate a range from 5.5 to 6.5.
 Some people may have a blood glucose test that indicates diabetes, while their A1C is normal, or vice versa.
 Before making a diagnosis of diabetes, your doctor should repeat the tests.

 Some people may even get false results if they’re severely anemic, are in kidney failure, or have liver disease.
 Ethnic origin can also influence the test.
 People of African, Mediterranean, or Southeast Asian descent may have a less common type of hemoglobin that can interfere with some A1C tests.
 Excessive bleeding, such as the kind that might occur during a menstrual period, may also cause an inaccurate test result.